 I’d say the biggest issue is companies having the same budget for different countries in EE.
 Specific programs to address price issues should be considered.

-As far as I’m aware, most EE countries don’t have standardised and well-established outcomes assessment tools.
+As far as I’m aware, most EE countries don’t have standardized and well-established outcomes assessment tools.
 So, companies should focus on simple price concession (price decline for volume increase or free of charge goods) rather than outcomes-based access programs.

 What are some of the trends you’ve noticed in the orphan drugs market across the region?

-I’ve noticed an increasing recognition of the value of patient advocacy groups which become structurally established organisations (like in other therapeutic areas).
+I’ve noticed an increasing recognition of the value of patient advocacy groups which become structurally established organizations (like in other therapeutic areas).
 Because each orphan disease is different and affects patients differently, these groups aren’t one-size-fits-all, so the individual support approach is sometimes preferred.

 There’s also increased competition in the budget allocation for orphan products, both due to competition in one therapeutic area and between different therapeutic areas, as the market continues to expand.